Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 While we were eating breakfast, Royce was reviewing the maps and spotted an alternate route to Knife Lake.
 Since then, we've been musing about it.
 Just north of us, there is a 100 yard/18 rod portage to Crawford Lake.
-After a short paddle, there is a 0.4 mile/135 rod portage to Back Bay of Knife Lake, which bay would bring us into Knife north of Robbins Island.
+After a short paddle, there is a 0.4 mile/135 rod portage to Back Bay of Knife Lake, which would bring us into Knife north of Robbins Island.
 This route would be in lieu of the portages from Carp to Melon, Melon to Seed, Seed to the unnamed lake, the Big Knife Portage (75 rods), plus the paddle from the portage past the east end